zenoss/testrail-jira-gadgets/README.md

 ### TestRail: Project Status

-Displays the current test results for all test plans on a specific project.
+Displays the current test results for all active test plans on a specific project.

 #### Settings
 - **Project** - TestRail project